imrafaelmerino/JIO/README.md

 ---

-### <a name="Operations with effects"><a/> Operations with effects
+### <a name="Operations-with-effects"><a/> Operations with effects

 #### <a name="Making our code more resilient"><a/> Making our code more resilient

-- Being persistent!
+**Being persistent!**
 Retrying failed operations is a crucial aspect of handling errors effectively in JIO.
 In real-world scenarios,errors can sometimes be transient or caused by temporary issues, such as network glitches or resource unavailability.
 By incorporating retry mechanisms, JIO empowers you to gracefully recover from such errors without compromising the stability of your application.
 Whether it's a network request, database query, or any other effect, JIO's built-in retry functionality allows you to define retry policies, such as exponential backoff or custom strategies, to ensure that your operations have a higher chance of succeeding.
 This approach not only enhances the robustness of your application but also minimizes the impact of transient errors, making JIO a valuable tool for building resilient and reliable systems.

 ```code